driessenslucas/researchproject/Thesis.md

   4. **Robust Policies:** The car won’t encounter neatly defined corridors; it’ll face real-world messiness.
 Robust policies—resilient to noisy data and unexpected scenarios—are essential.

-## Bridging the Gap: From Introduction to Methodology

-In our initial act, we introduced a complex maze of curiosity, algorithms, and the promise of sim-to-real transfer.
-Now, as we shift our focus to the methodology, let's explore how we connect theory to practice:

-### Customized Simulation Environment

-Our virtual maze—the canvas for our agent's exploration—must closely resemble reality.
-We add elements like wheel slippage, sensor noise, and limited visibility.
-The digital world becomes tangible, allowing the agent to learn within these digital walls.

-### Transfer Learning Strategies

-The bridge emerges.
-We use domain adaptation, fine-tuning, and meta-learning as our tools.
-How do we ensure the agent's knowledge extends beyond the simulation?
-We adjust parameters, balancing stability and adaptability.

-### Sensor Calibration

-The RC car's sensors—our eyes and ears—need calibration.
-Lidar, cameras, and encoders differ from their virtual counterparts.
-Sensor fusion and adaptation methods align perception with reality.

-### Robust Policies

-The real world isn't straightforward.
-Our agent won't encounter neatly defined corridors.
-Robustness is crucial.
-Noise tolerance and the balance between exploration and exploitation allow the agent to thrive amidst uncertainty.

 ### Beyond Mazes: A Broader Canvas

 While our primary focus remains on mazes, the implications extend far beyond.
 Imagine autonomous drones navigating urban landscapes, self-driving cars avoiding pedestrians, or medical robots operating in cluttered hospital rooms.
 Sim-to-real transfer is the bridge that makes these scenarios feasible.